InfraLore/make_for_devops/chapters/04-testing_and_validating.md

 they're running on Windows, or a recent configuration change introduced a subtle dependency.

-Here's the pragmatic truth about Makefile testing: **most Makefiles need very light testing, and comprehensive test suites are usually over-engineering.**
+Here's the pragmatic truth about Makefile testing: **most Makefiles only need light testing, and comprehensive test suites are usually over-engineering.**
 This chapter will teach you how to catch real problems with minimal effort, not how to build elaborate testing infrastructure.

-Before diving into any testing frameworks, remember that you can catch most Makefile issues with just a few simple checks:
+Before diving into any testing frameworks, remember that you can catch most Makefile issues with just a few checks:

 1. **Dry run everything**: `make -n target` shows you exactly what would execute without actually doing it